-The Net Asset Value per share and total return have been calculated based on net assets which include adjustments made in accordance with U.S. Generally Accepted Accounting Principles required at period end for financial reporting purposes.
-These figures may not necessarily reflect the Net Asset Value per share or total return experienced by the shareholder at period end.
+(c) The Net Asset Value per share and total return have been calculated based on net assets which include adjustments made in accordance with U.S. Generally Accepted Accounting Principles required at period end for financial reporting purposes.
+These figures do not necessarily reflect the Net Asset Value per share or total return experienced by the shareholder at period end.

-(c) Total return is at net asset value assuming all distributions are reinvested and no initial sales charge or CDSC.
-For periods with waivers/ reimbursements, had the Fund's investment adviser not waived or reimbursed a portion of expenses, total return would have been reduced.
+(d) Total return is at net asset value assuming all distributions are reinvested and no initial sales charge or CDSC.
+For periods with waivers/reimbursements, had the Fund's investment adviser not waived or reimbursed a portion of expenses, total return would have been lower.

-(d) Not Annualized.
+(e) Not annualized.

-(e) All ratios for the period have been annualized, unless otherwise indicated.
+(f) All ratios for the period have been annualized, unless otherwise indicated.